QTIM-Lab/MedICI-Challenge-Bundles/Template/README/README.md

 Your results should be visible once the job is done as before in the results table below.

-> ...4/1/2021 Azure broke and I'm waiting for it to come back online...the rest to follow

 ### Understanding The Upload Docker Submission Template

 [1] Assuming you are still in the *dockersubmission_template* folder and assuming you have docker installed locally or on a server to practice, run this code to build an image: